shadowezz/Productiv/docs/UserGuide.md

 * `INDEX` must be a positive integer.
 * At least one of the fields of the contact must be changed.
 * The existing values of the specified contact will be updated to the input values.
-* You can clear an optional field by inputting an empty parameter, e.g. `edit 1 d/` will empty the description of the first contact.
+* You can clear an optional field by inputting an empty parameter, e.g. `edit 1 d/` will empty the description of the 1st contact.

 <div markdown="block" class="alert alert-info">